Killers who were never caught over the past 50 years are now being hunted by a new squad of detectives.

 In 2000 fingerprints were thought to have been found on the rucksack, diary and travel documents of Miss Karjalainen.

 The prints were being compared with a national database.
-Police said that one of the mysteries of the case was that Miss Karjalainen had met a lot of people in London and written their details in the diary.
+Police said that one of the mysteries of the case was that Miss Karjalainen had met a lot of people in London and written their details in

 When detectives looked at the diary, pages were torn out.